martinhrvn/advent-of-code-elixir-starter/README.md

 ## Usage

-There are 25 modules, 25 tests, and 50 mix tasks.
+There are 25 modules, 25 tests, and 1 mix task.

 1. Fill in the tests with the example solutions.
 1. Write your implementation.
-1. Fill in the final problem inputs into the mix task and run `mix d01.p1`!
+1. Fill in the final problem inputs into the mix task and run `mix advent -d 1`!
-    - Benchmark your solution by passing the `-b` flag, `mix d01.p1 -b`
+   - Benchmark your solution by passing the `-b` flag, `mix advebt -d 1 -b`

 ```elixir
 defmodule AdventOfCode.Day01 do